 Judges have considerable discretion in awarding alimony, including the amount and duration.
-A qualified spousal support lawyer in Monmouth County will help an individual consider alimony in the broader picture of their divorce settlement.Key Issues
+A qualified alimony lawyer in Monmouth County will help an individual consider alimony in the broader picture of their divorce settlement.Key Issues

-The issue of spousal support will turn on several key issues, including:
+The issue of alimony will turn on several key issues, including:

 - Does one spouse have a substantially higher income than the other?